Healthy, high quality treats are important at any time, but especially if your dog has specific wellness issue.

 Walk into any pet supply store and you’ll see a vast array of dog treats.
 But a lot of those colorfully packaged goodies are unhealthy choices.
 Full of questionable ingredients, not to mention artificial colors and flavors, they’re little more than junk food for dogs.
 The good news is that rising consumer demand for healthier food and treat choices has resulted in a growing selection of high quality dog treats made from whole, natural ingredients.
 The trick is separating the good from the bad when you walk into the store.

-It’s also a good idea to eliminate gluten.
-“Gluten and wheat are highly allergenic for [many dogs] and cannot be digested well,” says Queny Villanueva of Savvy Beast Treats.
-Keep in mind that these ingredients are also highly manipulated by man.
+It’s also a good idea to eliminate gluten, which is a common canine allergen, and typically isn’t easy for dogs to digest.
+Also, keep in mind that these ingredients are also highly manipulated by man.
 “Avoid GMO grains or genetically engineered foods,” says veterinarian Dr. Jodie Gruenstern of the Animal Doctor Holistic Veterinary Complex.
 “These can be a source of pesticides in the body and potentially cancer-causing.”

 Choosing healthy treats is crucial for every dog, but you need to be even more vigilant if your canine is a senior or has specific health concerns such as obesity or allergies.

 “What treats should I give my overweight dog?”

 Overweight and obese dogs should avoid treats high in carbohydrates and starch.
 Dr. Gruenstern adds that protein is a key ingredient to look for when deciding which treat to give an overweight dog, and that a simple freeze-dried meat is ideal as a low-calorie treat.